 - Over a third of the population depend on government sources for primary income

 But is this the only narrative we tell of the North West?
 Sometimes we find it easier not to include the North West in the Tasmanian tourism story.
 When people get off the Spirit there is not a lot of encouragement to turn right.
 However, perhaps this isn’t such a bad thing in the current zeitgeist.
 Could it also be protecting the North West from the ‘ism’ in tourism?
 What if it is ensuring an authentic and inclusive story is maintained or can emerge.
 A story deeply embedded in place, which in turn attracts people, inviting them in, in new and more whole ways, into the community.

 Martin Luther King said, ‘The moral arc of the universe is long, but it bends towards justice.’
 Justice is dependent on inclusive story.
 Injustice, is the result in part, of neglectful or manipulated story.
 Injustice is bad for business.
 Or put it another way, justice – flowing from inclusion and visibility for all in our Tasmanian story – is good for business.

-This is an edited extract of a speech given by Scott Rankin for Tourism Southern Tasmania on the 6th August 2019.
+This is an edited extract of a speech given by Scott Rankin for Destination Southern Tasmania on the 6th August 2019.